Stanley Tepend: Playing career

 Tepend played for the Enga Mioks in the PNG SP Inter-city cup national competition.

 The Enga Mioks won the 2000 Digicel cup with Tepend starting at hooker in the win.

 Coaching career

 Some of Tepend's earliest coaching roles were as an assistant for the PNG national side at the 2017 World Cup and a six time premiership winner as the foundation head coach of the Lae Snax Tigers in the PNG NRL Competition.
-He is currently an assistant coach with the PNG Hunters in the Queensland Hostplus Cup.
+He is currently the coach of the PNG Hunters in the Queensland Hostplus Cup.